ioBroker/ioBroker.docs/docs/en/dev/gettingstarted/gettingstarted.md

 * "hyper-v ubuntu" or
 * "virtual box ubuntu"

-Of course you can also use Windows or MacOS.
+Of course it is also possible to use Windows or MacOS.

 ## Setup development environment

-NPM, Node, VSCode
+NPM, Node, VSCode, dev-server

 ## Create an empty Adapter

 Adapter creator

-## Develop Adapter
+## Develop your Adapter

 Basic introduction

-## Publish Adapter
+## Publish your Adapter

 GIT, NPM, Adapter checker, Repo

-## Further information
+## Further recommendations

+Debug, Weblate, release-script, sentry